HenrikBengtsson/brother-ptouch-label-printer-on-linux/README.md

 Installation:

  * Linux
+ * Administrative permissions - for setting the [SUID flag] on the built `ptouch-print` executable so that any user can run it with `sudo`
  * C compiler, e.g. GCC
  * [CMake] (on Ubuntu/Debian: `sudo apt install cmake`)
  * [gettext] (on Ubuntu/Debian: `sudo apt install gettext`)